 - Further Payment of Ecosystem Services aimed at sustainable use of water resources.

 - The first REDD+ Carbon Project for Maasai communities: a UN climate change mitigation strategy through biodiversity and active forest / deforestation / degradation protection and alternative livelihoods for local communities.
 It’s a 30 year project between 9 organisation partnerships under the Verified Carbon Standard (VCS) and Climate, Community and Biodiversity (CCB) standards, protecting 410,533 hectares which can prevent 37 million tonnes of CO2 emissions.
-Credits are to be sold in late 2017.
+2017 saw the first carbon credits sale, to Tiffany&Co: your stay includes a fee for its offset, and you can buy further carbon credits if you wish.

 Education in partnership with the Ministry of Education: